dehesa/CodableCSV/README.md

 -   [SwiftCSVExport](https://github.com/vigneshuvi/SwiftCSVExport) reads/writes CSV imperatively with Objective-C support.
 -   [swift-csv](https://github.com/brutella/swift-csv) offers an imperative CSV reader/writer based on Foundation's streams.
 -   [CSV](https://github.com/skelpo/CSV) offers synchronous and asynchronous imperative CSV reader/writer and encoders/decoders.
--   [CommonCoding](https://github.com/Lantua/CommonCoding) provides CSV encoder/decoder conforming to the [RFC4180](https://tools.ietf.org/html/rfc4180) standard.
+-   [CommonCoding](https://github.com/Lantua/CommonCoding) provides a CSV encoder/decoder conforming to the [RFC4180](https://tools.ietf.org/html/rfc4180) standard.

 There are many good tools outside the Swift community.
 Since writing them all would be a hard task, I will just point you to the great [AwesomeCSV](https://github.com/secretGeek/awesomeCSV) github repo.
 Take it a look!
 There are a lot of treasures to be found there.